Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Degree and inertia degree of a morphism of stacks

-Let $f:X \to Y$ be a finitely presented morphism of qcqs (= quasi-compact quasi-separated) algebraic spaces.
+We first recall the definition in the case where $X$ and $Y$ are algebraic spaces.
 Choose dense open subschemes $X^\circ \subset X$ and $ Y^\circ \subset Y$ (these exist by \cite[Tag 03JG]{stacks-project}).
-Assume first that $Y$ is integral.
 If $f$ is not generically finite then we define $\deg f = \infty$.
 Otherwise there exists an open dense subset $U \subset Y^{\circ}$ such that $f_{|U}$ is finite flat \cite[Tags 02NV, 0529]{stacks-project}.
 In this case, the sheaf $f_* \OO_X|_U$ is locally free of finite rank on $U$ \cite[Tag 02K9]{stacks-project}; we define $\deg f$ to be its rank.
 Note that $\deg f$ is a non-negative integer.
-If $Y$ is not necessarily integral, we let $\deg f = \sum_{Y' \subseteq Y_{\mathrm{red}}} \deg f_{|Y'}$, where the sum is over the finitely many irreducible components $Y'$ of $Y_{\mathrm{red}}$.
-With these conventions, roughly speaking, the degree of a morphism to an integral scheme is defined to be the degree of its generic fibre.
+In particular, the degree of a morphism to an integral scheme is defined to be the degree of its generic fibre.

-Let now $f:X \to Y$ be a finitely presented Deligne--Mumford morphism of qcqs algebraic stacks.
-Let $V \to Y$ be a smooth surjective finitely presented morphism from a scheme.
-By definition \cite[Tag 04YW]{stacks-project}, the fibre product $X \times_Y V$ is a finitely presented Deligne--Mumford algebraic stack over (the scheme) $V$.
-If $f$ is representable, then $X \times_Y V$ is an algebraic space, hence from the above we may define

-If general (when $f$ is not necessarily representable), choose a scheme $U$ and a finitely presented \'etale surjective morphism $U \to X\times_Y V$.
-We may then define